Authress/document-library-microservice.js/README.md

 This is the Document Library microservice.

+It is an example that uses a REST api to expose S3 in a secure but abstracted way.
+The full details of the configuration are available in our [Knowledge Base](https://authress.io/knowledge-base/docs/implementation-examples/document-repository)

-It uses S3 as a backend to expose a REST api providing the features of a Dropbox or Google Drive-like solution.
-To do this it utilizes an [Authress account](https://authress.io) and deploys a Lambda microservice to CloudFront.
+Specifically it uses S3 as a backend to expose a REST api providing the features of a Dropbox or Google Drive-like solution.
+To do this, it utilizes an [Authress account](https://authress.io) and deploys a Lambda microservice to CloudFront.
 It is a globally redundant service which is 100% serverless and scales with usage.

 The Authress development team has provided this as a fully working service to demonstrate the ability to add granular access permissions to any microservice.